turingschool/md_launch_curriculum/Mod0/IntroToEmail.md

 ### A Note About Your @turing.edu Email

 As a student at Turing, you have access to a turing.edu email for 2 years!
-This email can/should be used for obtaining student discounts on various sites.
+This email can/should be used for obtaining student discounts on various sites

 This email should **NOT** be used for:
 - External communication with employers or networking opportunities